Skip to main content

 Eliminating screen variability

 The screen is usually the biggest power draw on an Android device; the screen-on and screen-off discharge rates may be more useful to track than the overall discharge rate.
 This will avoid investigating spikes that were caused simply by users keep the screen active for longer.
-These metrics were added in Bort 4.8.0 and make useful metric charts:
+These metrics were added in Android SDK 4.8.0 and make useful metric charts:

 • screen_off_battery_drain_%/hour